zencart/documentation/content/user/payment/payment_misc.md

 1. Review your merchant account settings (ie: with your bank).
 Find out what credit card types you are allowed to process.

-2. Then turn those on in Zen Cart under Admin->Configuration->Credit Cards
+2. Then turn those on in Zen Cart under Admin > Configuration > Credit Cards

 3. Then enable your payment module in Zen Cart.

 ---

 #### MORE INFORMATION YOU MIGHT FIND USEFUL
-Zen Cart uses the MOD10 approach (google it) combined with the list of accepted cards you have configured in Admin->Configuration->Credit Cards.
+Zen Cart uses the MOD10 approach (google it) combined with the list of accepted cards you have configured in Admin > Configuration > Credit Cards.
 If the number fails validation or is a card-type that is not accepted based on your settings, it will be rejected with the error message you mentioned.

 You might also note that Zen Cart uses these Credit Card Prefix Patterns (and more) to detect which kind of card your customer has entered.